lachlan2k/phatcrack/README.md

 # Phatcrack

-Distributed hash cracking for chonkers.
-Phatcrack is a frontend for Hashcat that provides:
+Phatcrack is a modern solution for distributed hash cracking, designed for hackers and other information security professionals.

+Key features include:
-* Modern web-interface, supporting most common Hashcat attacks
+* Built on [Hashcat](https://hashcat.net), supporting most common Hashcat attacks and almost all hash types.
+* Excellent UX for manging projects, configuring attack settings, and viewing results.
+* Distributes attacks, allowing both dictionary-based and mask-based attacks to be split across multiple workers.
+* Automatically synchronises wordlists & rulefiles to all workers.
+Low-privileged users can be granted permission to upload wordlists & rulefiles.
-* Multi-user and project access control
+* Modern web-interface, with multi-user support and project-based access control.
-* Work distribution across multiple workers

 ![image](https://github.com/lachlan2k/phatcrack/assets/4683714/b10df9ec-ed5a-4678-9442-89003636bbce)

 ### Deployment

 #### Server
 Docker is the only supported deployment method for the server.
+The following instructions assume you already have [Docker installed on your server](https://docs.docker.com/engine/install/), and are logged in as root (`sudo su`).

 ```sh
 # Ideally the container processes should be run rootless, so we'll create an unprivileged user.